chartpath/ramses-tutorial/post1.md

 Initial data
 ------------

-The last step for bonus points is to import a bunch of existing ingredient records to make building more fun.
+The last step for bonus points is to import a bunch of existing ingredient records to make things more fun.